 Aquifer: A formation, group of formations, or part of a formation that contains sufficient saturated permeable material to yield significant* quantities of water to wells and springs for that unit to have economic value as a source of water in that region.
 (Source: Gratzfeld, J. 2003.
 Extractive Industries in Arid and Semi-Arid Zones.
 World Conservation Union (IUCN)).

+Area suspected of high risk of radioactive contamination: Areas with more than the effective dose of 1 mSv per year, which is the dose limit for the public according to 1990 Recommendation by the International Commission on Radiological Protection (ICRP).

 Best Available Information: Data, facts, documents, expert opinions, and results of field surveys or consultations with stakeholders that are most credible, accurate, complete, and/or pertinent and that can be obtained through reasonable* effort and cost, subject to the scale* and intensity* of the management activities and the Precautionary Approach*.